cakeio-unreal/cakeio-unreal.github.io/docs/core-api/files.md

 	There are other functions for generating different versions of a filename (e.g., one without its file extension data).
 For more information, please see the [File Name Types](#file-name-types) section.

 ### Accessing the File Extension
-If get the file extension associated with a CakeFile object, we use `CloneFileExt` to get a [CakeFileExt](file-extensions.md) object:
+To get the file extension from a CakeFile's file path we use `CloneFileExt`, which returns a [CakeFileExt](file-extensions.md) object:
 === "C++"
 	```c++ hl_lines="7"
 	auto PrintFileExt = [](const FString& FileExt)